 - Emergency contraception - Morning after pills contain progestin and can be used after sex to stop a pregnancy before it starts.

 Talk to Dr. Hill or Nurse Practitioner Cynthia Daniels about what birth control options are best for you.
+We can also talk about birth control side effects, and benefits.
 Combining a hormonal method (like the birth control pill or shot) with a barrier method (like a female or a male condom) can offer a “backup” of birth control and protection against sexually transmitted infection.
 If using the rhythm method, you can use another form of birth control on your fertile days.